Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 9:27.
 Whatever you do, whatever you eat, whatever you sacrifice or offer, whichever feat you perform… — perform it as an offering to Me!

-On Attitude toward One’s Own Path to Perfection
+On Attitude towards One’s Own Path to Perfection

 God suggests that we regard our lives as the opportunity to approach Perfection by making efforts on transformation of ourselves, as well as through active creative love-service to God, which is manifested as our service to people.
 These are corresponding statements of Krishna: